sorintlab/stolon/README.md

 * keeper: it manages a PostgreSQL instance converging to the clusterview provided by the sentinel(s).
 * sentinel: it discovers and monitors keepers and calculates the optimal clusterview.
 * proxy: the client's access point.
-It enforce connections to the right PostgreSQL master and forcibly closes connections to unelected masters.
+It enforce connections to the right PostgreSQL master and forcibly closes connections to old masters.

+For more details and requirements see [Stolon Architecture and Requirements](doc/architecture.md)

 ![Stolon architecture](doc/architecture_small.png)